fingerprintjs/fingerprintjs/readme.md

 ## Version policy

-The library doesn't guarantee the same visitor identifier between versions, but will try to keep them the same as much as possible.
+The OSS version doesn't guarantee the same visitor identifier between versions, but will try to keep them the same as much as possible.
+To get identifiers that remain stable up to 1 year, please consider [upgrading to pro.](https://dashboard.fingerprintjs.com)

 The documented JS API follows [Semantic Versioning](https://semver.org).
 Use undocumented features at your own risk.